Coaching Skills for Line Managers and Supervisors

 Performance in any organisation results from the individual achievements of its people.
 There are key qualities and skills seen in successful coaches and ways to provide advanced coaching to individuals and groups.

-This course will help you develop the coaching skills to support and sustain improved performance by others.
+This course will help you develop the coaching skills to support and sustain improved performance in others.

 Content